-- 2. Tell students you will pick the story for the demonstration. - 3.
-Direct them to listen for the story title and the question. - 1 Click the demonstration story icon.
+- 1. Show students how to hear the directions repeated. - Click the speaker icon in the page footer. - 2.
+Tell students you will pick the story for the demonstration. - 3.
+Direct them to listen for the story title and the question. - Click the demonstration story icon.